 The Leaves of Southwell

 The fluid carvings of plants, animals and green men found within the Chapter House – known collectively as ‘The Leaves of Southwell’ – are of quite exceptional quality.
-Regarded as the best example of 13th century naturalistic carving in the United Kingdom, they are globally important, yet currently at risk.
+Regarded as the best example of 13th century naturalistic carving in the United Kingdom, they are globally important.